semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 ## How to debug jobs on self-hosted {#debug}

-Since communication is always initiated from the self-hosted agent, Semaphore has no way to start or attach a terminal to jobs running on self-hosted agents.
-This means that the [debug command](./jobs#debug-jobs) does not work.

-To debug jobs on a self-hosted agent you need to log in to the agent machine.
+Before you can [debug jobs](./jobs#debug-jobs) you must enable self-hosted debugging on to the [project settings](./projects#general).

+Debug jobs work in a different way on self-hosted agents.
+Instead of connecting directly to the job via SSH as in cloud debug jobs, Semaphore starts the debug job and displays the name of the agent that is running the job.
+You must connect to the host running the agent and debug the job manually.

 Keep in mind that:

 - You should log in with the same user the agent is running under.
 For example, if you're using [agent-aws-stack](https://github.com/renderedtext/agent-aws-stack), the user is `semaphore`
 - The agent does not automatically load environment variables for the job.
 To load the variables, you must source the files located at `/tmp/.env-*`